 I might have to try this lemonade recipe sometime!

 The San Diego Honeysuckle is found everywhere!
-In fact, I have a few of these vines growing in my backyard.
+I have a few of these vines growing in my backyard.

 To call them hardy would be an understatement.
 You can find this plant everywhere, growing like a weed.

 It sure does smell good, though!

 Here is another of my favorite trees, the Coastal Live Oak.
 The oldest Coastal Live Oak tree is on the Pechanga Reservation, which is less than a mile from my house.

 Nicknamed the ” The Great Oak,” it is over 1000 years old!